- If you’re trading online, you need to be sure that your system is secure and reliable.

 If you’re using cryptocurrency, you’ll be pleased to hear that Opera has its own crypto wallet that you can use.

-Additional features include a personalized news RSS feed, ability to sync data, built-in currency and unit converter, and built-in instant messenger.
+Additional features include a personalized news RSS feed, the ability to sync data, a built-in currency and unit converter, and a built-in instant messenger.

 A new version of Microsoft Edge works with Microsoft Defender SmartScreen, so you’ll remain protected from various security threats.